nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### Elasticsearch Configuration

 The Elasticsearch configuration we used for the 1B architecture had 9 data nodes.
-If we had applied the same configuration for 11B documents we would have needed more than 100 Elasticsearch data nodes.
+If we had applied the same configuration for 11B documents, we would have needed more than 100 Elasticsearch data nodes.

 Thanks to the multi-repositories approach, we were able to use multiple indexes and adjust the configuration according to each repository so that the target hardware configuration was less than double (16 data nodes), whereas we multiplied the data volume by 11.

 #### PaaS and Transparent Infrastructure Changes

-Using AWS Elasticsearch and MongoDB Atlas PaaS Services allowed us to resize the infrastructure dynamically, depending on our needs.
-Because, with 11B documents you cannot expect any storage change to be fast, it is essential to be able to make these changes while the application is live.
+Using AWS, Elasticsearch and MongoDB Atlas PaaS Services allowed us to resize the infrastructure dynamically, depending on our needs.
+With 11B documents you cannot expect any storage change to be fast, so it's essential to be able to make these changes while the application is live.
 The truth is that migration speed becomes much less important than maintaining the availability of the service.

-With both AWS Elasticsearch and MongoDB Atlas, we were able to validate this capability.
-This is very important for our Nuxeo Cloud operation team.
+With AWS, Elasticsearch and MongoDB Atlas, we were able to validate this capability.
+This is very important for our Nuxeo Cloud operations team.

 ### Resources